 66. The discharges for reprocessing facilities are shown in table 13.
 Consequently, characteristic individual doses and collective doses (as defined in section III) could be assessed for all three of these facilities, all located in the region named Europe (as adopted by UNEP).
 However, because discharges normalized to electricity generation were only available for La Hague in France, the characteristic dose normalized to electricity generated could be assessed only for this facility.
-Collective doses normalized to electricity generated by all French PWRs in 2010 compared to Europe and the whole world, 0.55 and 0.24 respectively, for the calculation of the doses due to the first pass.
+Collective doses normalized to electricity generated only were also based on La Hague, but took into account the fraction of electricity generated by all French PWRs in 2010 compared to Europe and the whole world, 0.55 and 0.24 respectively, for the calculation of the doses due to the first pass.

-Table 12.World commercial reprocessing capacity [N1, O2, W12]
+Table 12.
+World commercial reprocessing capacity [N1, O2, W12]